decredcommunity/outreach/pr-materials-march-2020.md

 Beyond espousing decentralized ideals, Decred has self-funded and built (or passed proposals for) some significant industry firsts:

 - First-ever crypto atomic swap, between Decred (DCR) and Litecoin (LTC)
 - Decred developers created btcsuite, the first alternative full-node Bitcoin implementation whose code served as the basis of Lightning Network.
-Decred is one of the first LN implementations (along with BTC and LTC).
+Decred has one of the first LN implementations (along with BTC and LTC).
 - Built the first-ever off-chain proposal system (Politeia) that allows for public discourse and voting on project-level decisions and how to spend the treasury.
-- First on-chain Consensus change vote
+- First on-chain consensus rules change vote
 - First project to build a truly decentralized exchange (DEX), which was passed via Politeia with technical specs announced. \*\*There are other DEXs, but this is the first of its kind.
-- Automate treasury.
-DASH did it first, and Decred's won't be fully automated due to specific attack vectors.
+- Automate Treasury.
+Dash did it first, and Decred's won't be fully automated due to specific attack vectors.
 There will be a summary draft of payouts that will be voted on by the stakeholders.
-If they were fully automated, there could be a threat of someone draining the treasury via attack.
+If they were fully automated, there could be a threat of someone draining the treasury via an attack.

 Decred is a leader when it comes to "walking the talk" of crypto.
 Other projects claim to be the first or talk about innovations, but Decred is actually building/implementing big leaps forward.

 ## Additional collateral

 - [Design assets](https://github.com/decred/dcrdesign/releases)
-- Videos-we have a new explainer video (less than 2 minutes) that will be released any time now. decred.org
+- Videos: we have a new explainer video (less than 2 minutes) that will be released any time now. decred.org { TODO: add link }
 - Infographics: The design team regularly generates [images](https://github.com/decred/dcrdesign/releases) to be used for each software release or integration.
 - [Keynotes](https://www.notion.so/Decred-Keynotes-5c3fdfb0a73841c0a394efe002003409)